industrial-edge/iih-essentials-getting-started/README.md

 ## Configuration steps

 You can find the further information about the following steps in the [docs](docs/Installation.md)
-- Configure PLC Connection (Databus, S7 Connector)
+- Configure PLC Connection (Databus, OPC UA Connector)
 - Configure Data Service

 ## Usage